tomkrueger42/42_ft_containers/README.md

 This script executes both binaries and stores their outputs in out.<binary_filename>, respectively.
 Also a diff of both files is stored in out.std_ft.diff to track the differences of both outputs.
 For a quick overview, the diff is also printed into the terminal.

 ##### Also, the runtime of each test will be printed to the console.
-This is to compare the performance between the ft_containers and std_containers
+This is to compare the performance between the ft_containers and std_containers!

 To clean the directory, just use